juanluiscr27/data-structures-and-algorithms-python/README.md

 7. If `n ≥ 1`, then for any n-key B-tree of height h and minimum degree `t ≥ 2`, `h ≥ log t (n+1)/2`.

 ### Graphs
+A graph is a non-linear data structure that contains *vertices* and *edges*.
+A graph `G` is defined as a collection of vertices and edges `G = {V, E}`, where `V` is the set of vertices (nodes) and `E` is the set of edges that are used to connect these vertices.
+A graph can be seen as a cyclic tree, where the vertices maintain any complex relationship among them, instead of having parent child relationship.

+ Each node of the graph is represented as a vertex.
+In a Graph a vertex is said to be *adjacent* to another vertex if there is an edge connecting them.
+Edge represents a *path* between two vertices or a line between two vertices.
+Path represents a sequence of edges between the two vertices.

+A graph can be directed or undirected.
+In a directed graph, edges form an ordered pair.
+Edges represent a specific path from some **vertex A** to another **vertex B**.
+Node **A** is called initial node while node **B** is called terminal node.
+However, in an undirected graph, edges are not associated with the directions with them.
+An undirected graph if an edge exists between vertex **A** and **B** then the vertices can be traversed from **B** to **A** as well as **A** to **B**.

+#### Common Applications of Graph:
+- Graphs are used to represent flow of control in computers.
+- Graphs are used in many social networking sites.
+- Graphs are used in maps applications to find the shortest route to a destination.
+- Graphs are also used in airlines system for effective route optimization.
+- In transportation, graphs are used to find the shortest path.
+- In circuits, graphs can be used to represent electric components as nodes and wires as edges.
+- Graphs are used in computer networks for Peer to Peer (P2P) applications.

+#### Graphs Basic Operations
+The most common graph operations are:
+* Graph Traversal - Visiting all the nodes of a graph.
+* Add - Add elements(vertex or edges) to the graph.
+* Remove - Remove elements(vertex or edges) from the graph.
+* Get - Returns the element associated with a value in the graph.
+* Path - Finding the path from one vertex to another.

+#### Advantages of Graph:
+- By using graphs we can easily find the shortest path, neighbors of the nodes, and many more.
+- Graphs are used to implement algorithms like Depth First Search (DFS) and Breadth First Search (BFS).
+- It is used to find minimum spanning tree which has many practical applications.
+- It helps in organizing data.
+- As a non-linear structure, Graphs help in understanding complex problems and their visualization.

+#### Disadvantages of Graph:
+- Graphs use lots of pointers which can be complex to handle.
+- It can have large memory complexity.

 ### Tries